vinceskahan/v5wiki/forecasting.md

 With the forecast extension you can display forecasts for up to 10 days in the future as well as tide predictions.
-Forecasts are either generated using the Zambretti method, or downloaded from the US National Weather Service (NWS), Weather Underground (WU), Open Weathermap, UK Met Office, Aeris Weather, or World Weather Online.
+Forecasts are either generated using the Zambretti method, or downloaded from the US National Weather Service (NWS), Weather Underground (WU), Open Weathermap, UK Met Office, Aeris Weather, World Weather Online, or Dark Sky.
 Tide predictions are generated using XTide.

 The forecast extension displays forecast data in many formats, including table, strip chart, iconic bars, compact summary, and meteograph.